xeome/notes.xeome.dev/content/notes/JomOS Settings.md

 ## etc/systemd/zram-generator.conf

-Use zstd compression by default, for more information visit [[Zram]]
+Use zstd compression by default, for more information visit [[notes/Zram]]

 ## Sources